Educators are responsible for ensuring that all renewal options and activities meet the following guidelines:

 An educator who is not currently employed in a South Carolina school district or an approved educational entity who has earned renewal credits for a state educator certificate must submit both official college or university transcripts or appropriate documentation on the completion of a State Department of Education recertification course and a Request for Change/Action Form to the Office of Educator Services for processing.

-VirtualSC PD provides official documentation of completion for all renewal level courses.
-If you a took a course prior to April 1, 2013, you would have received your official document via an email attachment to the email address on your account when you registered for the course (or you may have accessed the information through our previous system).
+VirtualSC PD provides official documentation in the form of a certificate of completion for all renewal credit courses.
+If you took a course prior to April 1, 2013, you would have received your official document via an email attachment to the email address on your account when you registered for the course (or you may have accessed the information through our previous system).

-If you took a course after April 1, 2013, all official documentation is connected to your OpenSIS account.
-For specific directions on accessing certificates in OpenSIS, please follow this link: Retrieving Renewal Certificates.
+If you took a course between April 1, 2013 and August 14, 2020, all official documentation was connected to your OpenSIS account.

 The Office of Educator Services will only accept the official documentation sent to you by VirtualSC PD to add the renewal credits to your license.

 VirtualSC PD offers graduate credit courses in conjunction with The College of Charleston.
+These courses are for professional development credit only.
+VirtualSC PD courses do not count towards any type of degree.
 If you have taken a graduate level course through VirtualSC PD after June 1, 2009, and need proof of completion, you will need to request your official transcript from The College of Charleston.

 To Request your official transcripts, follow these steps: